the Rylie Center for Hope and Healing, PLLC

 I believe that therapy is a partnership; you are in control of your journey and it is my job as your therapist to guide and navigate you towards your chosen path, goals, and destination.
 You have the tools and wisdom to reach your goals and full potential, it’s my job to help you access them and use them successfully.
 I believe in using a broad scope of skills and evidenced based practices depending on the client and their needs.
 I am clinically trained and certified in Dialectical Behavior Therapy (DBT), Cognitive Behavior Therapy (CBT), and various other counseling approaches.
 My theoretical orientation aligns with Person-Centered approach, existential therapy, humanistic therapy approaches, and some behavioral based models including DBT and CBT.

-Whitney is accepting new clients
+Whitney is accepting new clients for virtual and in-person support

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.